 - At the same time, the sidebar is missing for individual processes

-Fullscreen mode is counterproductive for your work?
+Is the full-screen mode counterproductive for your work?
 Then you can restore the familiar view as follows:

 - Go to Gutenberg’s advanced options (the three vertical dots next to the cogwheel icon at the top right)